 Cardiovascular disease is the leading cause of death worldwide.
-Due to its considerable and growing impact on public health, cardiovascular disease is and has been a crucial focus of our in-house research and development for decades.
+Due to its considerable and growing impact on public health, cardiovascular disease is a crucial focus of our in-house research and development, and has been for decades.

 In this field, we are currently No. 2 in Europe.
 We now have 14 therapeutics available, primarily in high blood pressure, heart failure, and venous diseases.
 Each day, more than 16 million patients are treated with our medicines around the globe.